gokul2736/SLOT-SNIPER/README.md

 # SLOT SNIPER
 Slot Sniper is a student-built, AI-powered sniper system for SEB slot booking.
 It auto-scans, auto-snipes, and force-books CIA, Module, and Viva slots — no refreshing, no waiting.You don’t miss here.
-You dominate.

 # 🎯 Slot Sniper